zeroxthreef/Shear2D/README.md

 * add more commands to do things like use other compilers for other targets than the host system (emscripten aswell)
 * add commands to not make single binary output if data gets large enough
 * add commands to not statically compile SDL2
+* add module register functions for Wren/the engine to call

 Uses SDL2, stb_image.h, Vec, Wren, cmixer, tmx, librg, and chipmunk in the lib/ directory.
 Their respective licenses apply